Maddesto/WebHemi2/README.md

 - Logical separation of 'Admin' and 'Website' applications [DONE]
 - Support for custom themes in 'Website' application [DONE]
-- Subdomain support for applications except 'Website' (it is always on 'www') [PARTIAL]
+- Subdomain support for applications except 'Website' which is always on 'www' [PARTIAL]
-- Secure authentication and privilege system [STARTED]
+- Secure authentication and privilege system [PARTIAL]
 - Secure Form solution [PLANNING]
 - 'Virtual folder structure'-like content management [PLANNING]
 - Support for 3rd-party plugins and modules [PLANNING]